Stoll Keenon Ogden PLLC | Advertising Material

 Craig C. Dilger

-Craig is a Member in Stoll Keenon Ogden’s Louisville office and has been with the firm since 2001.
-He serves as Chair of the Sports and Criminal Law practices, Co-Chair of the Health Care practice and also focuses on complex commercial litigation.
+Craig is a Member of Stoll Keenon Ogden’s Louisville office and has been with the firm since 2001.
+He serves as Chair of the Sports and Criminal Law practices, Co-Chair of the Healthcare practice, and also focuses on complex commercial litigation.
 Having served as lead Trial Counsel on more than 60 Jury Trials and dozens of Bench Trials and Administrative Proceedings, Craig brings unique and critical experience to the representation of his clients.

 Sports Law: Craig provides counsel to several of the nation’s leading collegiate athletic programs.
 He is a trusted advisor on matters spanning from employment and labor to NCAA compliance.

-Criminal Law: As a former prosecutor, Craig brings a range of skill and experience to this practice.
-He has worked with business professionals charged with white-collar crimes like tax evasion, insider trading, fraud and embezzlement.
+Criminal Law: As a former prosecutor, Craig brings a range of skills and experience to this practice.
+He has worked with business professionals charged with white-collar crimes like tax evasion, insider trading, fraud, and embezzlement.

 Business Litigation: For businesses and individual professionals faced with disputes, Craig draws upon his considerable expertise to achieve a satisfactory resolution, either in the courtroom or at the negotiating table.